soulspine/lobbyn-server/README.md

 - `/login/` - initial request to log in, returns a `token` and `salt`, requires a body with `userId` or `puuid`
 - `/login/verify` - request to log in, returns an access `token`, requires a body with initial `token` and `hash`

-### PATH
+### PATCH
-- `/user/setting` - request to change user's settings, requires a valid `LOBBYN-Token` header and a body values to change, only valid keys are accepted, rest are ignored
+- `/user/setting` - request to change user's settings, requires a valid `LOBBYN-Token` header and a json object body containing values to change, only valid keys are accepted, rest are ignored

 # User creation
 - Send a POST request to `/user/` with a body containing `username`, `tagline` and `region`